grantmcconnaughey/feature-requests/README.md

 ## Open Source

-This application uses open source software to run.
+This application runs on open source software.

 * **Django 1.9**
 * **Bootstrap 3**
 * **django-bootstrap3** — Django utilities for working with Bootstrap 3
-* **django-ordered-model** — Django package for rearranging Feature Request's client priority
+* **django-ordered-model** — Django package for rearranging feature request's client priority
 * **factory-boy** — Used to create model instances for tests
 * **coverage** — Adds test coverage tracking

 ## Running the App

-### Installing Dependencies
+### Install Dependencies

-It's a good idea to create a virtual environment (although that isn't required).
-If you're using virtualenvwrapper then run:

-    mkvirtualenv feature_requests

-Next, install the dependencies from requirements.txt:
+Use `pip` to install the app's dependencies from requirements.txt:

     pip install -r requirements.txt